enpkg/enpkg_data_organization/README.md

 Once this is done, export all your **unaligned** feature lists using the "Export to GNPS" module.
 Select the targeted folder and as a filename insert empty curly brackets so MzMine will name files according to the feature list names (ex: "path/to/your/data/directory/{}").
 Do the same using the "Export to Sirius" module, this time adding a "_sirius" suffix (ex: "path/to/your/data/directory/{}_sirius.mgf").

-TODO : precise if "merge MSMS" option is to be used or not.
+TODO : precise if "merge MSMS" option is to be used or not (both for FBMN and Sirius exports)

 **Export pos and neg data in 2 separate folders.**